Check if you are eligible

-- Advance notice of planned power cuts.
+- Wherever possible, advanced notice of scheduled power cuts.
 If you rely on your energy supply for medical reasons your network operator can tell you about planned power cuts.
 For example, when they plan engineering work.

 - Identification and password scheme.
 This could include arranging a password or agreed on picture cards if callers need to visit or contact you.
 This way you can feel confident they are genuine.

 - Nominee scheme.
 You can nominate someone to receive communications and bills from your supplier.
 For example, a family member, carer or someone you trust.

 - Help with prepayment meter access.
 For example, moving a meter if you can’t safely get to it to top up.

 - Regular meter reading services.
 For example, if nobody can read your meter.